sbrl/Minetest-WorldEditAdditions/.docs/specs/WorldEditAdditionsSchematic_v1.md

 The voxel-based sandbox building game [Minetest](https://minetest.net/).

+> Schematic file

+A WorldEdit Additions schematic file.

+> Full schematic file(s)

+A WorldEdit Additions schematic file with a header value `type` equal to `full`.
+See [types of schematic](#types-of-schematic).

+> Delta schematic file(s)

+A WorldEdit Additions schematic file with a header value `type` equal to `delta`.
+See [types of schematic](#types-of-schematic) and [delta schematics](#delta-schematic-files).

 > Deltas

-The differences between a given region of the world at a given time and the same region some time later.
+The differences between a given region of the world in some previous state and the current state.

 > Schematic origin